capistrano/capistrano/README.md

 ## Help

 Need help with getting Capistrano up and running?
-Got a tedious code problem you want to get solved quickly?
+Got a code problem you want to get solved quickly?

 Get <a href="http://codersclan.net/?repo_id=325">Capistrano support on CodersClan.</a>